Data Science Tools for Monetary Information and Conversions.

 - Rates are updated by the ECB around 16:00 CET.

-- The ECB states, clearly, that usage of this data for transaction purposes is strongly discouraged.
-This sentiment is echoed here; as stated above, this tool is for information purposes only.
+- The ECB states, clearly, that usage for transaction purposes is strongly discouraged.
+This sentiment is echoed here; as stated above, this tool is intended to be for information purposes only.